sfu-bigdata/bd-glossary/Glossary.md

 ### HTML

-Hyper Text Markup Language is coding language for designing documents (webpages) to be displayed in a web browser. [#lesson-10](#lesson-10)
+HyperText Markup Language is a coding language for designing documents (webpages) displayed in a web browser. [#lesson-10](#lesson-10)

 ### Infographics